 What is Bitcoin?

-Bitcoin is a digital currency, or a 'cryptocurrency', due to the fact that it uses cryptography to secure transactions within its infrastructure, which represents a distributed online database, or 'blockchain'.
+Bitcoin is a digital currency or 'cryptocurrency', due to the fact that it uses cryptography to secure transactions within its infrastructure, which represents a distributed online database, or 'blockchain'.
+Additionally, In case you didn't already know, it is possible to trade CFDs on Bitcoin (BTC/USD) in a risk-free demo trading account with Admiral Markets, so you can test out everything you learn about cryptocurrencies first, before you attempt your strategies in the live markets.

 How Does Bitcoin Work?